Fantasy Football Sleepers 2025: Sneaky Good, Stupid Cheap

 Coleman checks a lot of boxes:

-It’s certainly possible that Palmer proves to be a downgrade from Cooper, opening up more target opportunity for Coleman in an offense that has ranked top-6 in points for five straight seasons.
+It’s certainly possible that Palmer proves to be a downgrade from Cooper, opening up more target opportunities for Coleman in an offense that has ranked top-6 in points for five straight seasons.
+And it doesn't hurt that WR Khalil Shakir is currently rehabbing a high-ankle sprain.

 Considering his upside in terms of yards per catch and TD rate, Coleman doesn’t necessarily need huge volume to deliver for fantasy teams.